ESR-LSRI/2023_ZaraZ/README.md

 * docs
   * poster_ASnowyStory.pdf: poster presenting my research on snow duration
 * figures: a large variety of different visualizations from iButton and SNOTEL data
-* programs: a large variety of python programs for data analysis and visualization
+* programs: a large [variety] of python programs for data analysis and visualization

+[variety]: # (can you make a list of important code here?)

 * dailyLogbook.md: logbook detailing my daily work during LSRI

 ### Additional Info